 - Commonly used for tax planning or gifting

-- One annual penalty-free payment holiday for the interest only lifetime mortgage product
+- One annual penalty-free payment holiday for the interest-only lifetime mortgage product

 - Fee-free further advances if your property value increases.

-For example, if your home is valued at £310,000, you can borrow 60%, which is £186,000.
+For example, if your home is valued at £310,000, you can borrow 60% of its value, which is £186,000.

 Understanding Santander Lifetime Mortgage Rates and Later Life Mortgages

-Santander offers a range of later life mortgage products designed to provide financial flexibility for homeowners in retirement.
+Santander offers a range of later-life mortgage products designed to provide financial flexibility for homeowners in retirement.
 With options like lifetime and retirement interest-only (RIO) mortgages, Santander’s solutions allow older homeowners to access funds tied up in their property while retaining home ownership.

 Santander Lifetime Mortgage Over 65 Calculator